 A: The SIREN CCC will be lending Moberg CNS monitors (CNS-310) to all enrolling sites.
 So long as sites continue to enroll, the devices will remain on site.
 Should sites discontinue enrollment, the devices will be returned to the SIREN CCC.
-Pbt02 monitors will not be provided by the SIREN CCC.
-For enrolling sites, startup payments will include some funds to partially offset the cost of site’s PbtO2 ownership.
+Pbt02 monitors will NOT be provided by the SIREN CCC.
+For enrolling sites, startup payments will include some funds to partially offset the cost of site’s PbtO2 ownership, and may be applied to equipment necessary to connect the PbtO2 device (Integra Licox or Raumedic Neurovent) to the Moberg monitor.
 The cost of probes is built into per subject payments.

 Q: What is the per subject reimbursement?

 A: The per subject reimbursement has not yet been finalized.
 However, it is expected to be approximately $12,500, which is inclusive of indirects.
 Per subject reimbursement will be milestone driven.

 Q: Are we billing insurance for the procedure?

 A: Yes.
 Placement of probes are considered routine care of TBI patients at all study sites.

 Q: Are we billing insurance for the device?